top of page

 Proofing & Ring Preparation Classes

-This class expands on and formalizes the Novice exercises from the Foundation Skills classes.
+This class expands on and formalizes the Novice exercises from the Foundation Skills classes as well as PRP 10.
 Off-leash heeling will be introduced with lots of proofing and challenges for improving on-leash attention and heeling, as well as the recall, front, finish and all three stays.
-Pre-requisite: Successful completion of FS 6 or instructor permission.
+Pre-requisite: Successful completion of PRP 10, or FS 6, or instructor permission.

 PRP 30 – Proofing & Ring Prep for Open